-There are many universities that offer full scholarships, and almost always they are avilable to homeschool students as well as students from other educational methods.
-It's rare to have upper echelon colleges provide full scholarships, and a bit more common for moderate colleges to lure students in with these great deals.
+There are many universities that offer full scholarships, and almost always they are available to homeschool students, as well as students from other educational methods.
+It's rare to have upper echelon colleges provide full scholarships though, but a bit more common for moderate colleges to lure students in with these great deals.

 Some colleges don't offer an officially-named "full tuition scholarship" but will combine various scholarships to provide an equally good deal by mixing and matching sources of aid.
 Don't discount colleges that don't offer a full tuition, if you know they have an over-all generous financial aid policy.

 How can you find these colleges?
 The best way to find colleges is by attending college fairs and asking questions, and then visiting each college that is interesting, and asking more questions.

 In just a few months, a few of my Gold Care Club members have received a full tuition scholarships, or an invitation to full scholarship competitions, at these universities.
 And, on Facebook, my readers mentioned colleges that they knew of homeschoolers getting full tuition scholarships, many were their own children.
 Look at this list!

 Here is a first-person look from some real-homeschooler with advice on what made the different in scholarships for their family.